javalin/website/pages/docs/docs.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-You can call `addStaticFiles` multiple times to set up multiple handlers.
+You can call `config.staticFiles.add(...)` multiple times to set up multiple handlers.
 No configuration is shared between handlers.

 #### WebJars
-WebJars can be enabled by calling `enableWebJars()`, they will be available at `/webjars/name/version/file.ext`.
+WebJars can be enabled by calling `config.staticFiles.enableWebjars()`, they will be available at `/webjars/name/version/file.ext`.
 WebJars can be found on [https://www.webjars.org/](https://www.webjars.org/).
 Everything available through NPM is also available through WebJars.